-Last year offices were shut, lockdowns were in place and moving forward people are likely to continue working at home more than ever.
+Last year offices were shut, lockdowns were in place and now people are likely to continue working flexible rosters and working at home more than ever.

 This means gone are the days where our ‘home’ was simply the place we rest our heads and enjoy some downtime between work and our social lives - the coronavirus social distancing has put an end to life as we once knew it.

 If social distancing and the Covid-19 environment has taught us anything, it has taught us the importance of the neighbourhood we live in.

 If you can leave your home and be in walking distance of, or a short trip to, a great shopping strip, your favourite coffee shop, amenities, the beach, a great park, the recently implemented coronavirus restrictions might seem a little more palatable than if you had none of that on your doorstep.

 In short, it’s all to do with capital growth, and we all know capital growth is critical for investment success, or just to create more stored wealth in the value of your home.

 But these are one off’s and won’t make a long term difference if your property is not in the right location because you can’t change its location.

 This is key because we know that 80% of a property’s performance is dependent on the location and its neighbourhood.